 Henna only imparts a reddish tint to the hair, mixing subtly with a person’s own hair color to produce striking results.
 You can achieve different shades by mixing with different liquids such as herb teas, lemon, coffee or other plants such as indigo.
 You can get just about any color result.

 When mixed with warm liquids such as water or herb teas Henna will have a consistency of mud.
-It is than applied as a paste to the entire head starting with the roots and then working all the way to the ends, saturating all the hair thoroughly.
-It also has an earthy odor which is not at all unpleasant but may notice it for a few shampoos afterwards.
+It is then applied as a paste to the entire head starting with the roots and then working all the way to the ends, saturating all the hair thoroughly.
+It also has an earthy odor that is not at all unpleasant but may notice it for a few shampoos afterward.

-You will feel more comfortable and familiar with process after a couple of applications.
+You will feel more comfortable and familiar with the process after a couple of applications.